-The State's fiscal year 2020-21 budget requires the State Controller's Office (SCO), which regularly audits all counties' allocations of property tax revenue, to issue guidelines for counties to use in the calculation and allocation of ERAF by the end of December 2020, applicable to fiscal years 2019-20 and forward only.
+The State's fiscal year 2020-21 budget required the State Controller's Office (SCO), which regularly audits all counties' allocations of property tax revenue, to issue guidelines for counties to use in the calculation and allocation of ERAF by the end of December 2020, applicable to fiscal years 2019-20 and forward only.
 The City has received guidance on the calculation of excess ERAF from the California State Controller's Office.
-See "CITY BUDGET - Fiscal Year 2020-21 Six-Month Budget Status Report.".
-State legislative changes are likely to be introduced in the coming months and could apply retroactively, creating uncertainty about future excess ERAF revenue.
+There are currently no proposed State legislative changes introduced, creating greater certainty about excess ERAF revenue in the next year.